 For security reasons, the root account cannot be used as the ArcGIS Server account and cannot be used to install the software.

-What permissions do I need to grant to the ArcGIS Server account?
+Permissions to grant to the ArcGIS Server account

 The ArcGIS Server account requires no special permissions on the operating system other than file access to the data, configuration store, and server directories.
 The ArcGIS Server account does not need to be an administrator on the machine.